 The basics of HVAC systems and their components

-Over the last decade, HVAC systems have evolved significantly, driven in large part by advances in technology and changes in building design and construction.
-More recently, the COVID-19 pandemic also had a significant impact on the HVAC industry, highlighting the importance of indoor air quality and ventilation in reducing the spread of airborne pathogens.
+Over the last decade, HVAC systems have evolved significantly, driven mainly by technological advances and changes in building design and construction.
+The COVID-19 pandemic further underscored the importance of indoor air quality and ventilation in reducing the spread of airborne pathogens.

-In this article, we’ll look at the basic components of HVAC systems, how they’ve evolved, and the most in-demand job roles within the HVAC industry.
+In this article, we’ll look at the essential components of HVAC systems, how they’ve evolved, and the most in-demand job roles within the HVAC industry.

 The basics